pugliaagatha-eng/SpyGame/replit.md

 # SpyGamePlus

 ## Overview
-SpyGamePlus is a multiplayer social deduction game where players take on roles as Agents, Spies, Triple Agents, or Jesters.
+SpyGamePlus is a multiplayer social deduction game (minimum 5 players, maximum 12) where players take on roles as Agents, Spies, Triple Agents, or Jesters.
 Players work together (or against each other) through missions, voting, and discussions to identify the spies among them.

 ## Tech Stack
 - **Frontend**: React 18 + Vite + TypeScript